his0ka/GSI-overlay-RedmiK50-magisk/README.md

 ## Using this Module

-1. Download the zip from the [releases tab]
+1. Download the zip file
 2. Move it to your device (through `adb push` for example)
 3. Install the module using Magisk